Theory, Analysis, and Best Practices for Sigmoid Self-Attention: Experiments

 \subsection{Ablations}

 We begin with ablations to dissect the benefits of each of our introduced components.
-To gain intuition about $\sigmoidattn$, we developed a research-friendly auto-regressive (AR) LM training framework to measure all components of attention and validate the effects of LayerScale, LayerNorm applied to Q and K (QK norm), different positional embedding techniques, and initialization values for $b$.
+To gain intuition about $\sigmoidattn$, we developed a research-friendly auto-regressive (AR) LM training framework to measure all components of attention and validate the effects of LayerScale, LayerNorm applied to Q and K (QK norm), different positional embedding techniques, and initialization values for $b$. \paragraph{Mitigating Large Attention Norms} We train a single layer AR transformer block (E=3072, D\_FF=12288) on the realnews split of C4 \citep{DBLP:journals/jmlr/RaffelSRLNMZLL20}.
+We train for $2^{16}$ steps using a batch size of 6 and max sequence length of 4096 using a single cycle cosine learning rate (LR) schedule without weight decay. $\sigmoidattn$ initially underperformed $\softmaxattn$ when using absolute sinusoidal (SinCos) (\cref{fig:rope_vs_sincos}) or relative (\cref{fig:rope_vs_rope}) positional embeddings (PE), which we attribute to high initial attention Frobenius norms, $\lVert \sigma(\mQ \mK^T / \sqrt{d}) \mV \rVert$.
+A corresponding evolution of the attention distribution and sparsity can be seen in Appendix \cref{fig:attn_evolve} and \cref{fig:attn_metric_evolve} on a synthetic task.
+To address these larger attention norms, we propose: (a) using ALiBi \citep{DBLP:conf/iclr/PressSL22} whose relative bias moves initial attention logit mass to the zero region under the sigmoid activation, producing equivalent train negative log-likelihoods (\cref{fig:rope_vs_alibi}); or (b) set the attention logit bias $b$ to a negative offset proportional to the sequence length, $b \propto -\ln n$ (see \cref{sec:attn_bias_ablation} for an ablation on $b$).
+This enables the usage of other PE techniques like RoPE~\citep{DBLP:journals/ijon/SuALPBL24} (\cref{fig:rope_vs_rope_b-10}).